Recipe for Swedish Meatball Sauce

 Recipe Tips for Swedish Meatball Sauce

-The sauce itself has a roux base, which thickens the sauce.
+The sauce itself has a roux base, which thickens the sauce to create the creamy gravy sauce.
 When you are creating the roux you let the roux base brown.
-If you don’t let it brown enough at this stage the sauce will be too white, but if you let the roux brown too long it can burn and ruin the sauce, so take care to get it to the right shade of brown.
+If you don’t let it brown enough at this stage the sauce will be too white, but if you let the roux brown too long it can burn and ruin the sauce, so take care to get it to the right shade of golden brown.

-We served our Swedish meatballs with mashed potatoes, but pasta would make a great side to this dish as well.
-If you’re being very authentic be sure to serve it with lingonberry sauce too.
+We served our delicious meatballs with mashed potatoes, but egg noodles would make a great side to this dish as well.
+Some people enjoy them with a side of cauliflower mash.
+If you’re being very authentic be sure to serve easy Swedish meatballs with lingonberry jam too.

-We used frozen meatballs, but you could make your own if you prefer.
-The frozen meatballs cook directly from frozen, making this a quite easy dish.
-We chose to re-heat our frozen meatballs in the oven, and then add them to our finished sauce in the pan.
+We used frozen meatballs to make this a really easy recipe.
+Choose your favorite, Italian meatballs, or Swedish meatballs from the freezer section.
+The frozen meatballs cook directly from frozen in the oven in a single layer on a baking sheet, making this a quite easy dish.
+We chose to reheat our frozen meatballs in the oven, and then add them to our finished creamy sauce in the sauce pan.
+You could make your own homemade Swedish meatballs if you prefer.
+Make sure your homemade meatballs are fully cooked before adding to them to the Swedish meatball sauce.

 Recipe for Swedish Meatball Sauce